Totton Murder: 19-Year-Old Charged

 Detectives investigating the death of a 26-year-old man in Totton have charged a man.

-19-year-old Charlie Cooper, of Ashby Road in Totton, has been charged with murder and is due to appear before Southampton Magistrates this morning.
+19-year-old Charlie Cooper, of Ashby Road in Totton, has been charged with murder and is due to appear before Southampton Magistrates.

 Police were called to a serious assault at an address on Salisbury Road at around 7.45pm on Saturday 25 August.
 The victim was transported to hospital but was pronounced dead on arrival.